ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 > Note: Go [here](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_nrf_cltools%2FUG%2Fcltools%2Fnrf_nrfjprogexe.html) to get more information about how to use nrfjprog utility.

-Another way to program factory data to a device is to use the nrfconnect build system described in [Building an example with factory data](#building-an-example-with-factory-data), and build an example with option `--DCONFIG_CHIP_MERGE_FACTORY_DATA_WITH_FIRMWARE=y`.
+Another way to program factory data to a device is to use the nrfconnect build system described in [Building an example with factory data](#building-an-example-with-factory-data), and build an example with option `--DCONFIG_CHIP_FACTORY_DATA_MERGE_WITH_FIRMWARE=y`.
 After that, use the following command from the example's directory to write firmware and newly generated factory data at the same time:
 ```
 $ west flash
 ```